- Call Number:

 In 1821 he was offered the position of first cashier or general manager of the newly incorporated Bank of Upper Canada, and with this position, Ridout was launched on his career in banking, railways, and land speculation.
 In 1850 the Bank of Upper Canada became the official government bank and Ridout remained in his position until 1861, the year in which he died.
 His banking position and family contacts placed him in the upper strata of York society as a second generation member of the Family Compact.

-Contents:
+- Contents:

 The collection consists of family and business correspondence, legal documents and other records.
 Much of the material pertains to Samuel Ridout, son of Thomas Ridout, who became sheriff of the County of York and registrar of deeds for the same county, and to Thomas Gibbs Ridout, a prominent banker.
 Included are accounts; household expenses; appointments; licences; commissions; estate documents relating to members of the Ridout family; legal documents such as powers of attorney, agreements, bonds, marriage settlements and indentures; militia records - Return of Savings of Fuel of Several Companies of Militia, Muster Roll of Capt.
-Ridout's company - 3rd Regiment, York Militia, and the Acquittance Roll of the same; documents relating to the sheriff's department, for example, a warrant to discharge, and a Free Pardon for Mary Thompson; Québec Almanac, with annotations by Thomas Ridout, 1813; newspaper clippings, including obituary notices for Laura, the daughter of Thomas Gibbs Ridout, and for Vernon Wordsworth; miscellaneous documents, such as the number of inhabitants in the Home District, Upper Canada, 1809; Report to Sir Peregrine Maitland concerning the manner in which the crown lands were granted in Upper Canada; Rules for the Literacy Society, York; petition for a cemetery; land grants to Joseph Card (Chard), Jethro Jackson, James Varest, and Alexander Shaw for 100 acres; Return of the Register for the County of York; memorial from the People's Building Society, Toronto; a list of governors who administered Upper Canada, 1792-1836; Barrister Roll; and from the City Registry Office, abstract of all instruments which appear to have been registered in this office upon lots 13-18 on the west side of Seaton Street - includes John Ridout
+Ridout's company - 3rd Regiment, York Militia, and the Acquittance Roll of the same; documents relating to the sheriff's department, for example, a warrant to discharge, and a Free Pardon for Mary Thompson; Québec Almanac, with annotations by Thomas Ridout, 1813; newspaper clippings, including obituary notices for Laura, the daughter of Thomas Gibbs Ridout, and for Vernon Wordsworth; miscellaneous documents, such as the number of inhabitants in the Home District, Upper Canada, 1809; Report to Sir Peregrine Maitland concerning the manner in which the crown lands were granted in Upper Canada; Rules for the Literacy Society, York; petition for a cemetery; land grants to Joseph Card (Chard), Jethro Jackson, James Varest, and Alexander Shaw for 100 acres; Return of the Register for the County of York; memorial from the People's Building Society, Toronto; a list of governors who administered Upper Canada, 1792-1836; Barrister Roll; and from the City Registry Office, abstract of all instruments which appear to have been registered in this office upon lots 13-18 on the west side of Seaton Street - includes John Ridout.

 Additional Ridout family papers include: Thomas Ridout Papers, consisting of a typescript diary, 1788, and notebook, 1792-1797; Thomas Gibbs Ridout Papers, containing diaries, 1811, 1822 and 1839; household accounts, 1843-1873; and correspondence and genealogical information and charts.
 Significant subjects mentioned are the American Revolution, Indians, John Strachan, York politics, Surveyor General Wyatt, Joseph Wilcocks, John Mills Jackson, Francis Gore, the War of 1812, and the Rebellion of 1837.

-Originals:
+- Originals:

 The original records are held by the Archives of Ontario.

-Archival Ref.
+- Archival Ref.
 No.:

 Fonds - F 43; OA MS 537 .524

-Finding Aids:
+- Finding Aids:

-There is no table of contents at the beginning of the reels.
 A table of contents has been created as a finding aid to the microfilm of the Thomas Ridout Papers in the Loyalist Collection.
-The finding aid is available in print.
+The finding aid is available in print and as a PDF.

-PDF Finding Aid:
+- PDF Finding Aid:

-Ridout, Thomas Document List Shelf List.pdf
+- Ridout, Thomas Document List Shelf List.pdf